 Land use and camping

 At various places on the river, there are good campsites, some marked on the map above.
 The whole way down on river-left, camping is permitted in Tongariro Conservation Area.
 Pukepoto Ecological Area spans the middle section on river-right, so camping is good there too.
 Check WAMS if in any doubt.
+For larger groups camping can be tricky – find a stout manuka staff to smash some blackberry.

 Go Bush Adventures also have a lodge called “Te Whare O Nga Whio” marked on the map about 1/2 way down, if you’re after a more civilised nights sleep.